 - At each meeting of the Board and Board committees, time is specifically reserved for independent discussion without management present.

-- The Executive and Risk Committee and Human Resources Committee each meets separately with the Bank's Chief Risk Officer.
+- The Risk Committee and Human Resources Committee meet with the Bank's Chief Risk Officer.

 - An orientation program is in place for all new directors.
 They also receive a Corporate Governance Information book, which explains the Bank's corporate governance structure.
 All directors participate in the Board's ongoing education sessions throughout the year.

-- All directors, officers and employees of Scotiabank must acknowledge their adherence annually to the Scotiabank Guidelines for Business Conduct.
+- All directors, officers and employees of Scotiabank must acknowledge their adherence annually to the Scotiabank Code of Conduct.
 The Bank has also adopted a Whistleblower Policy and Procedures (176 kb).